EdwinTun98/tp/docs/DeveloperGuide.md

 ## Implementations

 ## Product scope

 ### Target user profile

-- Tertiary students
+Tertiary students who:

-- Who are budget-conscious and want to track their spending
+- Are budget-conscious and want to track their spending
+- Find it troublesome to log their expenses and income on pen and paper.
 - Want a lightweight, fast, and offline personal finance tracker
 - Appreciate having flexibility to edit, categorize, and budget their expenses and income

 ### Value proposition

-{Describe the value proposition: what problem does it solve?}

 MoneyTrail is a lightweight, user-friendly budget tracking application to help you achieve financial clarity and peace of mind.
-Designed for simplicity and efficiency, it empowers users to manage expenses, track spending, and stay within budget — all in one place.
+Say goodbye to the hassle of pen and paper logging.
+MoneyTrail is designed for simplicity and efficiency, it empowers users to manage expenses, track spending, and stay within budget — digitally and all in one place.
 Our tool transforms financial management into a stress-free experience.

 ## User Stories